Z-kk-0/MeltForge/README.md

 # Planning

-Ah, got you – thanks for the clarification.
-What you described isn’t a **milestone**, it’s the **first user story**.
-The **milestone** is broader: _“Meltforge Core”_ with the absolute must-haves.

-Let me rewrite your text so the distinction is crystal clear:

----

 ## #1 User Story – CLI Conversion

 For the first user story I will set up a Cargo workspace with two crates: